 The team behind Dogged, director Richard Rowntree and co-writer Matthew Davies trade that film’s rural, folk horror stylings for those of an urban thriller in Nefarious.
 Indeed, they’ve crafted a film that starts off as a pretty straight forward crime thriller before going well off the rails and into horror territory in the last half hour.

-Darren (Buck Braithwaite), Lou (Nadia Lamin, Homeless Ashes), Jo (Abbey Gillett) and Mas (Omari Lake-Pottinger, The Viking War) are broke with no solutions in sight.
+Darren (Buck Braithwaite), Lou (Nadia Lamin, Homeless Ashes, Hosts), Jo (Abbey Gillett) and Mas (Omari Lake-Pottinger, The Viking War) are broke with no solutions in sight.
 As if that isn’t bleak enough Darren loses his job.
 Then the local crime boss calls in a debt they have no way to pay back.

 Desperate times call for desperate measures.
 Jo is a cleaner for Clive (Gregory A Smith) and has stumbled over the combination for his safe.
 Clive has a mentally challenged brother Marcus (Toby Wynn-Davies, Cannibal Farm) who was a coworker of Darren and had casually mentioned at lunch he’d won the lottery.